khufkens/orthodrc/README.md

 `Hufkens et al. 2020.
 Historical aerial surveys map long-term changes of forest cover and structure in the central Congo Basin.
 Submitted.`

-For full details on the methodology and results I refer to the above manuscript, or the documentation provided in [the repository website](https://khufkens.github.io/orthodrc/).
+For full details on the methodology and results I refer to the above manuscript.
+To explore the data interactively I refer to the [the repository website](https://khufkens.github.io/orthodrc/).

 ## Historical aerial surveys map long-term changes of forest cover and structure in the central Congo Basin